ccoVeille/golangci-lint-config-examples/03-safe/README.md

 ### fatcontext
 Detects nested contexts in loops or function literals

+### exptostd
+detect when a package or method could be replaced by one from the standard library

+### usetesting
+Reports uses of functions with replacement inside the testing package.

 ### revive
  Fast, configurable, extensible, flexible, and beautiful linter for Go.